 How do HPU students fare when they study abroad?
 Pretty well, actually.
 Many HPU students know to expect the more challenging academic environment and rise to the occasion.
 They claim that having more control over their studies, time to pursue their own academic interests, and being regarded as a scholar by their professors is an excellent motivator.
 If your student earns top marks for courses taken abroad, you know that they did very, very well indeed!

 The student’s transcript generally arrives from the host institution within a few months after the study abroad period has been completed (academic calendars are different at each institution).
-Once we have your student’s transcript, the OSA will contact the student about scheduling a Transfer Credit Appointment.
-Once the student receives official signatures from departmental advisors, the individual courses are entered into the student’s official record.
-This entire process may take several months.
+Once we have your student’s transcript, the Office of Global Education will prepare the transcript for articulation.
+Once the student has all required official signatures from departmental advisors, the individual courses are entered into the student’s official record.
+This entire process may take several months from the end of the student’s studies abroad.

-For Faculty-led (Global Experience) programs, students are actually enrolled in the course at HPU.
+For faculty-led programs, students are actually enrolled in the course at HPU.
 This means the grade they earn in the course will be reflected on their HPU transcript and calculated in their cumulative GPA.
 Registration in the course is mandatory for participation in the travel component, just as participation in the travel component is required to obtain a passing grade in the course.

 Students must consult their academic advisor to determine (a) which courses to take while overseas, and (b) how many credits will be assigned to each course.
-If students take less than 12 credits, they could lose certain financial aid.
+If students take less than 12 credits, they could lose certain financial aid or face other penalties.

 For semester and summer programs, no. Students will receive transfer credits for participating in a HPU study abroad program.
 The student’s GPA will not change during their time abroad.